emuhcs/ginto/README.md

 settings > themes > paste in the 'theme links' textbox

-<span style="font-size:0.6em;color:gray;">shoutout to vencord for removing a perfectly ok 'feature" because of ""security reasons"" mfw just dont install anything fishy</span>
+<sub>shoutout to vencord for removing a perfectly ok 'feature" because of ""security reasons"" mfw just dont install anything fishy</sub>

 **OR**